ra559/cis106/_labs/lab3.md

 <hr>

 ## Question 3 | Installing applications
 Using the command line, look for a software to do each of the following tasks and then complete the table with the information you found.
+Make sure that the application you found is an actual software and not a library.
+If needed Google the application name to be sure before you install the program.
+Install and launch the application.

 1. Play a tetris game
 2. Play a video file
 3. Browse the internet